EXHIBITION MEDALS & AWARDS

 THE GREAT EXHIBITION

-1851 Medal from the Exhibition Of The Works Of Industry Of All Nations, London, courtesy Mary Thrower, scanned from the medal itself.
+1851 Medal from the Exhibition Of The Works Of Industry Of All Nations, London, appears courtesy of Mary Thrower, and I scanned the medal itself.
 The original object was much bigger than the picture you see.
 This event was so much larger and grander than previous exhibitions, it soon became known as the GREAT exhibition, and was held at the purpose-built Crystal Palace.
-Erards ambiguously claimed that theirs was “the only medal for pianos and harps”, but there were several for pianos.
+Erards confusingly claimed that theirs was “the only council medal for pianofortes”, but there were several others.

-Some of the pianos shown in our catalogues of the Great Exhibition.
+Some of the pianos shown in catalogues of the Great Exhibition.

 Gaveau received a Bronze medal.

 Having received medals in 1851 and 1855, Erards produced commemorative discs which resemble small medals, but are easily spotted because they have both dates on them.
 Although desirable, these are not especially rare or valuable, they are thought to have been distributed to Erard dealers around the world, and stuck onto some Erard pianos.